diyjac/SDC-P4/README.md

 <img src="./images/harder_challenge_video_out.gif" width=640 height=480>

-But we believe given enough time, this could be solved, but its time to go on to the next project.
+We believe given enough time, this could be solved, but its time to go on to the next project.

 *Please Note: This video was taken about two weeks back when we were still experimenting with the harder_challenge_video.
 After updating everything to make the CLI version better for deployment, we discovered that the enhancements made no longer worked in this version of the CLI.
 We will investigate why this is the case in a later phase of development.*